Competitive Equilibrium for Electricity Markets with Spatially Flexible Loads: Coupled Power and Datacenter Networks

 \subsection{Illustrative Example}

 As illustrated in Fig. \ref{fig:datacenter}, the system consists of two AI companies that allocate their computing workloads across two data centers to optimize their utility, i.e., $K=2$.
 In this setup, the two data centers are connected to power system buses 1 and 2, respectively.
 We do not enforce capacity limits on the datacenter loads, allowing them to be flexible in their load-shifting strategies.
-Assume there is no stationary demand at the buses, and the only load is from the datacenters.
+There is no stationary demand at the buses; all load comes from the datacenters.
 Consequently, the total demand at bus 1 is $s_1 = q\big(x_1^{(1)} + x_1^{(2)}\big)$, and the total demand at bus 2 is $s_2 = q\big(x_2^{(1)} + x_2^{(2)}\big)$.
 Additionally, two generators at bus 1 and bus 2 provide power outputs $g_1$ and $g_2$, respectively, with quadratic cost function $\gamma_i g_i^2$, $i =1, 2$.